Linz: Culture

-The city is now home to a vibrant music and arts scene that is well-funded by the city and the state of Upper Austria.
+The city is now home to a music and arts scene that is well-funded by the city and the state of Upper Austria.
 Between Lentos Art Museum and the "Brucknerhaus", is the "Donaulände", which is also referred to as "Kulturmeile" ("culture mile").
 This is a park alongside the river, which is used mainly by young people to relax and meet in summer.
 It is also used for the Ars Electronica Festival in early September and the "Stream Festival", which takes place annually.
 In June, July and August the "Musikpavillon" is placed in the park where musical groups of different styles perform on Thursdays, Fridays, Saturdays and Sundays free of charge.

 Linz has other culture institutions, such as the Posthof, which is near the harbour, and the Stadtwerkstatt, which is by the river Danube.
 The Pflasterspektakel, an international street art festival, takes place each year in July in and around the Landstraße and the main square.
 Linz was the European Capital of Culture in 2009, along with Vilnius, the capital of Lithuania.

 The aim is to maintain and represent the cultural diversity.

 The Ars Electronica Center can be considered as the centre of media art and attracts every year during its festival national and international guests to Linz.

 The latest project developed by Linz in the context of the City of Media Arts project is the Valie Export Center, which is located in the Tabakfabrik (tobacco factory) and carried out in cooperation with the University of Art and Design Linz.
 It serves as an international research hub for media and performance art.
 Beyond that, it comprises the legacy as well as the archives of the most renowned media artist coming from Linz, Valie Export, who has received numerous national as well as international prizes.
 Along with the Ars Electronica archives, Linz hosts two internationally renowned archives for media art.

 Since 2009, the Open Commons Linz initiative has made available a wide variety of "free" data: geo-data and statistical information having to do with city life, local government, recreation and tourism.
 An associated effort is the Hotspot initiative that has installed 202 hotspots providing free WLAN, as well as Public Server, the municipal cloud available to all citizens registered in Linz.
 Linz is thus at the forefront in Europe when it comes to universal access to open data.

 Linz houses 43 galleries and exhibit rooms, 13 cultural centres, one club centre, as well as four educational institutes.